 The second draft will likely be an important discussion topic for the forthcoming luncheon program at Fordham on July 25 in New York City.
 Please contact us if you are interested in participating.

 Updated May 15, 2020.
-Note that on May 15, 2020, the draft law was no longer on NCA’s website.
-However, the explanation was still available and I have now downloaded it to this blog.
+Note that on May 15, 2020, the draft law was no longer on NCA’s website, however the explanation was available, and is now available through the link above on this blog.